ormikopo1988/GlobalAzure.NetAspire/docs/README.md

 $env:AZD_CONFIG_DIR="C:\azdConfig"
 ```

-- Update the vulnerable packages in all projects of the template.
+- Update the vulnerable packages in all projects of the template (if any).
 - Execute the `azd init` command to initialize your project with `azd`,
 which will inspect the local directory structure and determine the type of app: